 Our brains have not evolved to enjoy a good book.
 Our brain’s basic and most important purpose is to keep us alive.
 That is, to keep our body’s multitude of physical parameters within viable boundaries (allostasis), and to keep us out of external harm’s way, such as from predators, or poisonous food, or our boss.
 The continuously predicting, reality-interpreting, and situationally goal-driven simulation and thus predictions is evolution’s economical and balanced solution.
 As mentioned above, a purely reactive brain would be way worse for the job: too slow, too big, too energy-intensive.

 For our brain, locked up in our skulls, the rest of our body is as external as the outside world.
 Just as visual signals, our brain gets the status of our body via noisy signals from our organs: the interoceptive network.
 And the interoceptive network does as all brain regions do: it predicts.
-Namely, it predicts the needs of the different organs, among them in particular their energy needs.
+Namely, it predicts the needs of the different organs, in particular their energy needs.
 We have only so much energy available at any point, hence the interoceptive network must continuously balance all needs, keep what Ms Barret calls the body budget balanced, ie. try to make the right mix of predictions to keep us alive with the available resources.
 The interoceptive network makes predictions for sights, sounds, smells, touches, thoughts, memories, imagination, and emotions.

 Ms Barret credibly debunks the still widely held, and decades old, belief that emotions, and the bodily expression thereof, are universal across all humans on the globe.
 She systematically deconstructs the experiments that have resulted in this theory, and demonstrates through more carefully conceived experiments that emotions and their expressions are actually acquired as any other concept, and can differ widely among the global population.